sjbevins/n8n-arxiv-digest/README.md

 - **Pause** a subscriber by changing Status to `inactive`
 - **Remove** by deleting the row

-Changes take effect on the next workflow run — no restart needed.
+Changes take effect on the next workflow run, no restart needed.

 ---